George Alogoskoufis

 2. Hesiod: The Origins of Economic Thought in Archaic Greece

-The poet Hesiod (c.
-700 BCE) occupies a distinctive and often underappreciated place in the history of economic thought.
+The Greek poet Hesiod (c.
+700 BCE) occupies a distinctive and often underappreciated place in the history of ancient economic thought.
 Chronologically, he predates Xenophon, Plato, and Aristotle by several centuries, and his perspective reflects an earlier, agrarian society rather than the more complex commercial world of classical Athens.

 Yet, in his didactic poem Works and Days, Hesiod offers one of the earliest systematic reflections on economic life in Western thought.
 His contribution is not analytical in the later philosophical sense, but it is deeply insightful, especially regarding labor, scarcity, justice, and the moral foundations of economic activity.